Yumu people: Country

 According to Norman Tindale, the Yumu ranged over some 4,900 mi2 of tribal land, in the Western MacDonnell Ranges, running east of Mount Russell to the vicinity of Mount Zeil.
 Their northern reaches were apparently just south of central Mount Wedge and Lake Bennett.
 He puts their southern limits around Mount Solitary and Mount Udor.
 They were also present at Haast Bluff (Ulambaura), which they called Paura, Mount Liebig and Peculiar.

 Social organization

 The marriage rules of the Yumu were, as with the Ngalia, found to be identical to that of the Arrernte class system with the difference that prefixes were attached to the respective sexes, t(j)a- for males, and na- for females.

 Myths

-According to Géza Róheim, like the Pintupi, the Yumu believed that menstruation was induced by a hirsute demon (mamu) called 'hair-big' (Inyutalu) is the cause of menstruation, which occurs when he penetrates the vagina, scratching it with his nails.
+According to Géza Róheim, like the Pintupi, the Yumu believed that menstruation was induced by a hirsute demon (mamu) called 'hair-big' (Inyutalu) which penetrated the vagina, scratching it with his nails.